newcontext-oss/kitchen-terraform/examples/aws_provider/README.md

 instances in the test suite's only group and an address to use in the suite's Inspec controls.

+## AWS Configuration

+Before continuing, review the instructions on configuring the [AWS account] with an isolated user for enhanced security.

+In order to execute this example, AWS credentials must be provided according to the [credentials provider chain rules].

+[AWS account]: AWS.md

+[credentials provider chain rules]: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence

 ## Test Kitchen Configuration

 The [Test Kitchen configuration](.kitchen.yml) includes all of the plugins provided by